ralfzosel/zk-smart-search/README.md

 ## Further ideas

-- Integrate a (less-like) pager.
-- Build a GUI (with something like Flet?).
-- Integrate smart search in The Archive. ;-)
+- Integrate smart search in [The Archive](https://zettelkasten.de/the-archive/). ;-)

 Further ideas and improvements are welcome.

 ## Disclaimer

+I have only tested on macOS, so I have now idea if it works on Windows, too.

 When it comes to Python, I am just a hobbyist and this is my _first_ project I am publishing on GitHub.
 So it's very likely I made some mistakes.
 Please bear with me.